 One of the most significant assets available to trainees at UT Southwestern Medical Center is the extraordinary breadth and richness of opportunities and resources for basic and clinical research.

-UT Southwestern is internationally regarded as one of the world’s foremost research institutions and boasts a number of distinguished faculty, including six Nobel laureates, 22 members of the National Academy of Sciences, and 18 members of the National Academy of Medicine (formerly the Institute of Medicine).
+UT Southwestern is internationally regarded as one of the world’s foremost research institutions and boasts a number of distinguished faculty, including four Nobel laureates, 25 members of the National Academy of Sciences, and 16 members of the National Academy of Medicine (formerly the Institute of Medicine).
 Funding from federal agencies, foundations, companies, and private donors exceeds $240 million per year, which is a testimony to the rigorous scientific discovery and excellence fostered by a highly collaborative, “no-fence” multidisciplinary research environment.

-The Infectious Diseases division boasts research strength in diverse areas of scientific inquiry including pathogenesis and treatment of HIV and its complications, TB, hepatitis C, and multi-drug resistant bacterial pathogens.
-Translational and clinical patient-outcomes research expertise is offered in the areas of health care epidemiology, infection prevention and control, antimicrobial stewardship, correctional health, transplant ID, musculoskeletal infections and diagnostic microbiology.
+The Infectious Diseases and Geographic Medicine division boasts research strength in diverse areas of scientific inquiry including pathogenesis and treatment of HIV and its complications, TB, hepatitis C, and multi-drug resistant bacterial pathogens.
+Translational and clinical patient-outcomes research expertise is offered in the areas of healthcare epidemiology, infection prevention and control, antimicrobial stewardship, correctional health, transplant ID, musculoskeletal infections and diagnostic microbiology.

-A close collaborative network with the nationally renowned basic science Departments of Microbiology and Immunology provide further research opportunities along with specialized research cores such as the Center for Autophagy Research and the Center for the Genetics of Host Defense.
+A close collaborative network with the nationally renowned basic science Departments of Microbiology and Immunology provide further research opportunities along with specialized research cores such as the Center for the Genetics of Host Defense.

 Research Training Structure